-Resource mobilization.
+- Resource mobilization.
 Resource mobilisation will be an ongoing effort in Zimbabwe with these efforts currently beginning to bear fruit.
 The Government of Zimbabwe will continue to fund demining operations by NMC Unit.
 Funding support from the international community is expected to increase through international partners, the HALO Trust and Norwegian People's Aid (NPA).

-Zimbabwe will also continue, as it has done in the past, to solicit support from the international community.

-- Relocation of ZIMAC out of Military Cantonment.
+Zimbabwe will continue internationalising the problem by attending and presenting on international platforms thereby soliciting support from the international platforms thereby soliciting support from the international community.
+ZIMAC will soon be hosting its website which will help reach the world.
+ZIMAC will solicit for increased funding from the fiscus. - Relocation of ZIMAC out of Military Cantonment.
 ZIMAC will be relocated out of the cantonment area once Government avails funds for purchasing or renting accommodation.
 Funds required for this are being sourced by the Ministry of Defence and the Government is committed to the relocation of ZIMAC offices. - Development and Implementation of National Strategic Plan.
 In the lead up to the submission of the extension request containing the national clearance plan, Zimbabwe is in the process of developing its National Strategic Plan to be presented in complement to the clearance plan after completion of resurvey reports from her demining partners.